-The Credible CLI (cred) is a powerful command-line interface for managing semantic data models, packages, projects, and connections in the Credible Data platform.
+cred) is a powerful command-line interface for managing semantic data models, packages, environments, and connections in the Credible Data platform.
 Built for data engineers and DevOps professionals, it enables automated workflows and seamless CI/CD integration.

 Installation